 How to apply through Clearing

-If you’re still feeling unsure about whether the university Clearing process is for you, don’t worry – we’ve outlined a range of scenarios with Clearing advice that might apply to your situation.
+If you’re still feeling unsure about whether applying to uni through Clearing is right for you, don’t worry – we’ve outlined a range of scenarios that might apply to your situation.

 I haven’t applied anywhere yet.

-If you want to start a course with us at the University of Salford, we recommend applying as soon as possible.
-Our phone lines will go live when Clearing opens on 5 July 2022, but in the meantime you can research our courses now.
+If you want to know how to apply through Clearing at the University of Salford, then we recommend looking at our available courses as soon as possible.
+Clearing opens on 5 July 2023 and you can apply as soon as you have your results.

 I applied to university through UCAS, but I didn’t get any offers.

-- If you applied to university through UCAS by 30 June 2022 but didn’t receive any offers, you will be automatically entered into Clearing
+If you applied to university through UCAS by 30 June 2023 but didn’t receive any offers, you will be automatically entered into Clearing, giving you a second opportunity to secure a university place that starts in September.

-- When you’re ready to apply, contact our friendly team to discuss your options – our Clearing phone lines open on 5 July 2022, but you can research our courses now
+- When you’re ready to apply, contact our friendly team to discuss your options – research our courses now to find out what we offer.

 I applied to university through UCAS, but I didn’t get the grades for my firm or insurance choice.